Fahad-Durrani/Fahad-Durrani/README.md

 ---

 ## 💡 About Me
-AI Engineer with 3.5+ years of experience designing matching engines, recommendation systems, OCR solutions, and NLP pipelines.
+AI Engineer with 3.6+ years of experience designing matching engines, recommendation systems, OCR solutions, and NLP pipelines.
 Proficient in agentic workflows, generative AI, and deploying models with MLOps practices on **Azure** and **AWS**.
 Skilled in building production-ready AI systems, vector databases, RAG pipelines, and custom model fine-tuning.

 ---

 ## 🚀 Featured Projects

+###  Multi-Agent (Langraph) Hiring & Onboarding System
+- Built a LangGraph MCP framework with 10+ role-based agents automating role definition, candidate evaluation, and onboarding.
+- Integrated action execution, process analytics, and conversational memory for an end-to-end autonomous hiring pipeline.
+- Deployed on Azure as a microservice with observability, logging, and traceability.

 ### 📝 Applicant Tracking System (ATS) – Matching Algorithm
 - Designed & implemented an end-to-end ATS supporting experienced, graduate, and intern hiring workflows.